sfillingham/arena-llm-capability-evaluation/README.md

 ## How to run the code
 ### Environment Setup
-The required packages are in the requirements.txt file
+The required packages are in the requirements.txt file.
+To install run the following
 ```
 pip install -r requirements.txt
 ```